Numair25/Laravel-E-Commerce-Admin-dashboard/README.md

 3. Adjust the admin category management

 ### SEO Optimization
-- Update meta titles and descriptions in cycle management
+- Update meta titles and descriptions in product management
 - Modify the sitemap generation in SitemapController
 - Customize robots.txt for search engine crawling